httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 protection against downgrade attack.
 It's unclear at this point whether the additional effort (and modest operational cost) is worthwhile.

-The mechanism described in this specification is trival to mount an active attack against, for two
+The mechanism described in this specification is trivial to mount an active attack against, for two
 reasons:

-- A client that doesn't perform authentication an easy victim of server impersonation, through man-in-the-middle attacks.
+- A client that doesn't perform authentication is an easy victim of server impersonation, through man-in-the-middle attacks.

 - A client that is willing to use cleartext to resolve the resource will do so if access to any